Argentina Citizenship By Investment 2025

 2. Commercial or Professional Background.

-Refers to the submission of documents supporting the commercial or professional experience and trajectory of the applicant.
+As part of the Argentina residency by investment application, you will need to submit documents that demonstrate your commercial or professional experience.
 This may include certificates of previous business activities, investment history, business references, and any other document demonstrating experience and success in the commercial or professional field.

 These backgrounds are useful for assessing the suitability of the applicant as an investor and their ability to contribute significantly to the country’s economic development.
 You have to demonstrate to the authorities that you have relevant business experience in the past.
 If you don’t have previous experience, that’s also acceptable.
 We want to emphasize that having experience would be beneficial.
 As long as you can prove that your project will work, you will be on the right track.